 Caffeine’s interference with adenosine receptors in the brain disrupts normal sleep patterns, causing delays in falling asleep and potentially increasing the time spent awake during the night.

-Over time, regular consumption of caffeine can also contribute to a reduced tolerance to its sleep-disrupting effects, further exacerbating the impact on your sleep quality and duration.
+Over time, Regular consumption of caffeine can also contribute to a reduced tolerance to its sleep-disrupting effects, further exacerbating the impact on your sleep quality and duration.

 It’s essential to be mindful of your caffeine intake, especially in the hours leading up to bedtime, to optimize your rest.